Name: Dr. Emily Williams, Chair

-The mission of the Department of English is to teach literature and language arts at the level of the core curriculum for all undergraduates and at the baccalaureate level for majors and minors.
-Through its courses and programs, the Department of English aims to equip students to succeed in academic endeavors in college as well as graduate and professional schools and to prepare them to assume responsible roles in society.
+The mission of the Department of English is to teach literature and language arts at the core curriculum level for all undergraduates and at the baccalaureate level for majors and minors.
+Through its courses and programs, the Department of English aims to equip students to succeed in academic endeavors in college as well as in graduate and professional schools and to prepare them to assume responsible roles in society.

-The Department of English offers courses leading towards two degrees, one undergraduate and one graduate: the Bachelor of Arts (B.A.)
-Degree in English, with two tracks, Non-Teaching, Track I, and Teaching, Track II; and the Master of Arts (M.A.)
+The Department of English offers courses leading towards two degrees one undergraduate and one graduate: the Bachelor of Arts (B.A.)
+Degree in English, with two concentrations, Non-Teaching- Concentration I, and Teaching-Concentration II, and the Master of Arts (M.A.)
 Degree in English.

-In selecting an English major or minor, students must register in the Department of English and seek advisement from departmental advisors.
-Students wishing to petition for an English major or minor must have minimum GPA’s of 2.50 in English and must have grades of "C" or better in all English courses completed at the time their petitions are made.
-For the baccalaureate or undergraduate degree, students must satisfactorily complete a minimum of 121 semester hours for the B.A.
-Degree in English, Track I, and 122 semester hours for the B.A.
-Degree in English, Track II.
+In selecting English as a major or a minor, students must formally register in the Department of English and must seek requisite guidance from departmental advisors.
+English majors or minors must have minimum GPAs of 2.50 in English and must have grades of "C" or better in all English courses completed at the time their petitions are made.
+For the baccalaureate or undergraduate degree, students must satisfactorily complete a minimum of 120 semester hours for the B.A.
+Degree in English.

-Students majoring in English Track I option (non-teaching) are required to declare minors in a second academic discipline.
-Students majoring in English Track II option (teaching certification) must take 21 hours of Education Courses in EDCI, including student teaching and six hours of reading required, in place of a minor.
+Students majoring in the English Concentration I (non-teaching) are required to declare minors in a second academic discipline.
+Students majoring in the English Concentration II (teaching certification) must take 21 hours of Education Courses in EDCI, including student teaching and six hours of required reading courses, in lieu of a minor.